 #40.
 The largest variety of art collections under single ownership

-In Liverpool you’ll find the greatest variety of historic paintings, specimens, objects, and over 80,000 artefacts – from a Titanic lifejacket to Egyptian, Greek, Roman and Anglo-Saxon collections – held under single ownership in the entire country, at the National Museums Liverpool.
+In Liverpool, you’ll find the greatest variety of historic paintings, specimens, objects, and over 80,000 artifacts – from a Titanic lifejacket to Egyptian, Greek, Roman, and Anglo-Saxon collections – held under single ownership in the entire country, at the National Museums Liverpool.